Advertisement

 value

-Little Book has seen an increase in price from $80 to $150 per bottle since its debut in 2017.
-This increase was most pronounced in the first three years when it jumped to $100 and then to $125 per bottle, where it stuck until it jumped again to $150 in 2023.
-Its current $150 price point is not shocking when it comes to limited edition releases from major Kentucky distilleries, and is especially notable when you consider many nonchalant releases sourced from some of the same large distilleries clock in near the 5 year range sell for $75 to just shy of $100.
-This doesn’t excuse the fact that $150 for a bottle of American whiskey is still well beyond what you would have typically seen in the past, but in today’s terms is completely normal for a higher end limited release that has been building a strong rapport among whiskey fans.
+Little Book has seen an increase in price from $80 to $160 per bottle since its debut in 2017.
+This increase was most pronounced in the first three years when it jumped to $100 and then to $125 per bottle, where it stuck until it jumped again to $150 in 2023, and then added another $10 in 2024.
+Its current $160 price point is not shocking when it comes to limited edition releases from major Kentucky distilleries, and is especially notable when you consider many nonchalant releases sourced from some of the same large distilleries clock in near the 5 year range sell for $75 to just shy of $100.
+This doesn’t excuse the fact that $160 for a bottle of American whiskey is still well beyond what you would have typically seen in the past, but in today’s terms is completely normal for a higher end limited release that has been building a strong rapport among whiskey fans.

 Notable ryes (or almost ryes in this case) come up less often than notable bourbons just by the sheer numbers as bourbon is produced in far greater quantities than rye.
 That gives this bottle a bump.
 Throw in the fact that the taste is right on the “rye” mark and it shines.